PaperFanz/laser/README.md

 1. Clone this repository: `git clone https://github.com/PaperFanz/laser.git`
 2. Go to the `src` directory: `cd laser/src`
-3. Build the project using the included Makefile: `make mac`
+3. Build the project using the included Makefile: `make`
 4. `sudo make install` (if you want to use `laser` without selecting the directory and using ./laser)

 Check if `laser` has been properly installed by using `whereis laser`.